 Shujat Ehsanullah Wasim

-PACRA Maintains Entity Ratings of Fauji Fertilizer Company Limited
+PACRA Maintains Entity Ratings of Engro Corporation Limited

-The ratings are dependent on the sustainability of operations and maintaining its market share.
-Sustainability in the performance of subsidiaries, stable dividends, and effective management of financial profile is important.
+The ratings are dependent on the management's ability to execute its envisaged strategy of growth and expansion amidst prevailing economic environment.
+Sustainability in the performance of subsidiaries, stable dividends and effective management of financial profile is important.
+Meanwhile, effective utilization of liquid assets to enhance investment portfolio is critical.